dk14/wolfram-mega/docs/dsl.md

 In theory, Discreet's pricing kernel is highly parallelizable.
 In practice, since `dsl.outcome`s are discovered lazily it would require some initial reattempts, a bit of warm-up time until shaders can be allocated optimally.

-It would also add some restrictions on code (subset of javascript), let's say the ones [GPU.js](https://gpu.rocks/#/) javascript transpiler [imposes](https://github.com/gpujs/gpu.js/wiki/Quick-Concepts), e.g. no external data-sources can be queryed, only subset of standard library, no promises, no workers, so on.
+It would also limit expressiveness of your constracts to a subset of javascript, let's say with restrictions [GPU.js](https://gpu.rocks/#/) javascript transpiler [imposes](https://github.com/gpujs/gpu.js/wiki/Quick-Concepts), e.g. no external data-sources can be queryed, only subset of standard library, no promises, no workers, so on.